THE SOLD NETWORK

 A national network committed to improving support for people who have difficulty with communication and understanding, and are at risk of, accused, or convicted of committing a crime.
 This includes people with learning disabilities, autism, foetal alcohol spectrum disorder, acquired brain injury, or other cognitive or neurological impairment.
 Delivered in partnership with People First Scotland and National Autistic Society.

 Improving support for the accused person with a learning disability in police custody

 Allan Speirs gives his experience of being a man with learning disabilities in a police interview.
-Presentation given at Supporting Offenders with Learning Disabilities event, March 2017.Watch the video
+Presentation given at the SOLD event, March 2017.Watch the video

 Criminal Justice Pathway

 Report from the Supporting Offenders with Learning Disabilities Network.Find out more

 This report seeks to inform and guide local and national planning and practice related to improving support for people with learning disabilities whose behaviour brings them into contact with the criminal justice system and to reduce offending by them.

 SOLD is funded by the Scottish Government Department of Community Justice.

 People with communication support needs in the Scottish criminal justice system